(Post updated June 2025)

 Sir_Henry_Raeburn_-_Portrait_of_Mrs._George_Bell_-_45.7_-_Minneapolis_Institute_of_Arts

-Above and below the magnificent Easton Neston Manor house, that I was incredibly lucky to see in person last fall during my trip to England.
+Above and below the magnificent Easton Neston Manor house, which I was incredibly lucky to see in person in 2017 during my trip to England.

 The interior design is by Henrietta Spencer Churchill.
 She was there and gave us a beautiful tour.
 We were not allowed to take photos of the interior.
-These as you can see are from Architectural Digest.
-The renovation was carried out by Ptolemy Dean.
+These, as you can see, are from Architectural Digest.
+Ptolemy Dean carried out the renovation.

-As I was waiting for him to box my ears, he said, “Are you all right?”
+As she was waiting for him to box her ears, he said, “Are you all right?”

-Meaning, did I burn myself?
-If I did, I’m sure I didn’t notice.
-All I could think about was the rug.
-And then as he was starting to make his way back to the kitchen to fetch more biscuits, he said:
+Meaning, did she burn herself?
+If she did, she didn’t notice.
+All Laurel could think about was the rug.
+And then as he was starting to make his way back to the kitchen to fetch more biscuits, he quipped:

 “Oh, no bother at all.
 I’ll just say the dog did it.”